kayvonf/virtualclassroom/README.md

 2. The classroom is now live!
 If you enter the site, you'll be on the main page, which links to a number of other rooms, such as your virtual lecture hall.

 3. __Go to the class configuration panel.__ If you look in the top left corner of the main menu, you'll see a red button labeled "Class Config" that will take you to the site's configuation pages.
 Enter basic information about your course (the course's name, provide a vanity url that you can provide your students and course staff, etc.).

 For example here's me setting up a course called "Introduction to Computer Graphics" and giving the space the URL `https://ohyay.co/s/my-great-course`.
+This is the link you will distribute to students and staff.

 <img src="images/setup/screen_1_basics.jpg" width="700" />